 Return to the “User Management” interface, which shows the newly created account named ram_test.
 When created, this subaccount does not have any permissions yet.
 Click the Authorize link on the right side and grant this subaccount full access permissions for OSS.

-After authorization, click the Management link on the right side if you need to give the subaccount console logon or other permissions.
+After authorization, click the Management link on the right side if you want to give the subaccount console logon or other permissions.

 Now we can test the uploading and downloading operations.
 In the example, the AccessKey is ram_test’s AccessKey.
 During the test, replace this with your own AccessKey.